ByAnthony/newzealandtunnellers/docs/deployment.md

 touch ~/${folder-where-your-application-lives}/tmp/restart.txt
 ```

-This will restart your server automatically.
+This will restart your application automatically after a new rollout.